top of page

 what's up with fashion?

-Disclaimer: AYME Magazine is freelance media monthly publication, Blog, Forum, and Social Community.
-Content including written, photo, or video featured in our Printed book and online blog, forum, Editor pages, and Social Groups, does nor represent the views of this company.
-We believe that opinion/perspective differences when moderated, can help us better our relationships, understanding, and communication with each other.
-Members are able to request any content that they deem offensive to their lifestyle/culture, sexual preference, Gender, or directly conflicts with their spiritual/religious beliefs, will be blocked from posting, commenting, and viewing any content.
-AYME Magazine does not own the images related to featured content.
-All Photos are credited with the owner's preferred name.
-Written content is submitted from an online public portal and AYME Editor's who create original photo and video contents.
-AYME Magazine will not make money or sell any images posted or submitted to our system.
-Any discrepancies should be handled appropriately by contacting one of the AYME Editor's to express directly; all images and content that are flagged because of licensing issues will be immediately removed from our database of Featured Photos.
-AYME MAGAZINE © 2025 ALL RIGHTS RESERVED ®AYME NYC, LLC
+Disclaimer: AYME Magazine is a monthly freelance media publication, blog, forum, and social community.
+The content—including written articles, photos, and videos—featured in our printed book, online blog, forum, editor pages, and social groups does not reflect the views of the company.
+We believe that moderated differences in opinion and perspective can enhance our relationships, understanding, and communication.
+Members may request the removal of any content they find offensive to their lifestyle, culture, sexual preference, gender, or spiritual/religious beliefs, and will be restricted from posting, commenting, or viewing any content thereafter.
+AYME Magazine does not own images associated with featured content; all photos are credited to their respective owners.
+Written content is submitted through an online public portal, and AYME editors create original photos and videos.
+AYME Magazine will not profit from or sell any posted or submitted photos, written content or video.
+Any discrepancies should be addressed by contacting an AYME editor directly; all flagged images due to licensing issues will be promptly removed from our database of featured photos.
+AYME MAGAZINE © 2026 ALL RIGHTS RESERVED ®AYME NYC, LLC.

 bottom of page